ManonLef/ManonLef/README.md

 I've recently finished my [BattleShip](https://github.com/ManonLef/battleship) game which was a project to put into practice working with Jest.
 I also completed the advanced Git module, and the advanced HTML/CSS module which covered responsiveness, animations, and accessibility.

 Currently I'm learning (and enjoying) React, Vite and Tailwind.
-My first project using these tools is in the making.
-It's a [WIP CV Builder app](https://github.com/ManonLef/cv-app).
+My first project finished with these tools is a [CV Builder app](https://github.com/ManonLef/cv-app).

 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind)](https://skillicons.dev)